 We provide third-party test results on our website and a notice to law enforcement that the shipment is hemp with less than 0.3% THC.

 FAQ on Hemp Flower Alabama State Laws:

-Alabama state has yet to regulate the cultivation, production, and selling of hemp flower and hemp CBD products.
 There are no legal limits of how much hemp flower you can purchase in Alabama.
-It is possible that dispensaries and online vendors limit their orders.
+It’s possible that dispensaries and online vendors limit their orders.

 You don’t need a special license to purchase hemp in Alabama.
 You only need a special license to grow hemp in Alabama.

 Is it legal to sell hemp flower in Alabama?

 Selling hemp is legal in Alabama.
 So far, the state hasn’t ruled out hemp flower as illegal.
 Because hemp products are legal in Alabama, that means that hemp flower falls under that category as well.

 Yes, CBD from hemp is legal in Alabama.
 The state’s officials have issued a notice stating that only hemp-derived CBD is legal in Alabama, as opposed to marijuana-derived CBD which remains illegal.

 Where can you buy hemp flower in Alabama?